W[1]-hardness of some domination-like problems parameterized by tree-width: Proof of Theorem : 1 -hardness of

-\item \gadgetname{edge-selection gadget} (\gadget{E}), one for each edge-vertex in $I(G)$.
-The selected edge-vertices will correspond to the \emph{domination function} of the \problemname{\ppk-Capacitated Dominating Set} problem we reduce from.
-This gadget ensures that each selected edge-vertex in $I(G)$ has at least one selected neighbor (vertex of $G$) in $I(G)$).
+For each edge-vertex $e \in I(G)$, we add to $H$ one \gadgetname{edge-selection} gadget~\gadget{E}{e}.
+The selected edge-vertices in $I(G)$ will correspond to the domination function of the \kCDS\ problem we reduce from.
+This gadget ensures that if the edge-vertex $e$ is selected, then so is at least one of its original-neighbors in $I(G)$.
+The gadget is constructed as follows (see Figure~\ref{fig:gadget_E}): given an edge-vertex $e \in I(G)$, we add $\gapm(1,q_0+1) - 1$ independent preselected vertices linked to $e$.